 A wide range of damages are recoverable in a car accident case.
 If you are successful in your claim or lawsuit, you can seek economic and non-economic expenses.
 However, you will need to prove that these expenses were a result of the car accident.
 The most common economic damages in car accidents include medical bills such as the cost of emergency care, hospital stays, surgeries, or prescription medications.
 You can also seek compensation for lost income, loss of earning capacity, and property damage.

-To learn more about what damages you can recover for your specific case, you would need to consult with an attorney.
+To learn more about what damages you can recover for your specific case, you should consult with an attorney.

 FAQ About Memphis TN Car Accidents